autocrypt/autocrypt/doc/user-experience.rst

 have with their normal e-mail.

-The main change we expect users to notice is that they will only be able to read any e-mail encrypted to then when using a single Autocrypt-enabled device or app.
+The main change we expect users to notice is that they will only be able to read any e-mail encrypted to them when using a single Autocrypt-enabled device or app.
 However, not all mail will be encrypted.